HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Poly2Graph: Automating Spectral Graph Extraction

 where $a_q(E)$ is the leading coefficient of the characteristic polynomial.
 The Laplacian of this potential yields the \textit{Density of States} (DOS):

 where $\nabla^{2} = \partial_{\Re E}^2 + \partial_{\Im E}^2$.
-Physically, $\rho(E)$ quantifies the number of eigenstates per unit area at energy $E$ in the complex plane; hence, the spectral graph manifests where $\rho(E) > 0$ (\Figref{fig:p2g}c).
-Geometrically, since DOS is defined as the second derivative, i.e. curvature, the spectral graph corresponds to the ridges of the spectral potential landscape (\Figref{fig:p2g}b).
+Physically, $\rho(E)$ quantifies the number of eigenstates per unit area at energy $E$ in the complex plane. $\bm{\rho(E) > 0}$ \textbf{region traces out \textit{spectral graph}} (\Figref{fig:p2g}c).
+Geometrically, since DOS is defined as the second derivative (curvature), the spectral graph in other words corresponds to the ``ridges'' of the spectral potential landscape (\Figref{fig:p2g}b).

 In addition, we exploit inherent symmetries in special polynomials.
 For example, the complex conjugate root theorem guarantees that if $P(z,E)$ has purely real coefficients, its spectral graph is symmetric about the real axis; similarly, purely imaginary coefficients produce symmetry about the imaginary axis.
 By calculating only the relevant half-plane and mirroring the results, we reduce computation time by up to 50\% for qualifying polynomials.